Keep it Superior

 - Add a rain garden to your landscaping

 - Plant more native trees & shrubs

 - Try to add more permeable surface in your yard to soak up the water

 - Pick up pet waste regularly (ask us how to make your own pet waste composter

 - Choose a commercial car wash over washing in your driveway

 - Maintain your vehicle and fix leaks promptly

 - Use only organic fertilizers on your lawn & gardens, and apply in dry weather

 - Store fuels & hazardous chemicals with care, and take to the hazardous waste depot for safe disposal

-This program is funded by the Government of Ontario and delivered by EcoSuperior.
+This program is funded in part by the City of Thunder Bay and delivered by EcoSuperior